//echo "Main

 1 1/8 teaspoon ground white pepper

 1. To make sachet, place the bay leaf, parsley stems, thyme and garlic in the square of cheesecloth.
 Gather up the corners and twist together.
 Using just one end of the string, tie the sachet closed.
-The other end of the string (the long end) will be suspended from the handle of the saucepan.
+The other end of the string (the long end) will be suspended from the handle of the pan.

 2. Cut the onion, carrot and celery into medium (1/2-inch) dice.
 Set aside.
 Mince garlic.

-3. Heat the 1/2 cup butter in small saucepan until hot.
+3. Heat the 1/2 cup butter in small pan until hot.
 Whisk in the flour (to a paste consistency) and cook over medium heat, stirring constantly, for 5 to 6 minutes until mixture (roux) bubbles, turns light brown in color and has a nutty aroma.
 This is called a dark roux.
 Set aside.

 4. Place the remaining 2 tablespoons butter in heavy, 4-quart stockpot over medium heat.